MBO-Utrecht-MDVDM/IBS/README.md

 ## Common bugs
 * Errors in the helpers.php file.
-    * This happends when you don't have the correct PHP version
+    * This happens when you don't have the correct PHP version
 * Internal server error (500)
     * Be sure to use php artisan key:generate before starting the project
 * PHP artisan key:generate doesn't work